-PRELIMINARY PROSPECTUS
+PROSPECTUS

-[•] UNITS CONSISTING OF COMMON STOCK, OR PRE-FUNDED WARRANTS TO PURCHASE SHARES OF COMMON STOCK, AND WARRANTS TO PURCHASE SHARES OF COMMON STOCK
+1,275,000 UNITS CONSISTING OF COMMON STOCK, OR PRE-FUNDED WARRANTS TO PURCHASE SHARES OF COMMON STOCK, AND WARRANTS TO PURCHASE SHARES OF COMMON STOCK

-We are offering up to [•] units, each consisting of one share of our common stock, par value \$0.001 per share, and one warrant to purchase one and one-half shares of common stock, in a firm commitment underwritten public offering at an assumed offering price of \$7.53 per unit, which is equal to the closing price of our common stock on the Nasdaq Capital Market on January 5, 2023, for gross proceeds of approximately \$8.5 million.
-Each common warrant will have an exercise price of \$[•] per share of common stock (equal to 100% of the public offering price of each unit sold in this offering), will be exercisable immediately, and will expire five years from the date of issuance.
+We are offering 1,275,000 units, each consisting of one share of our common stock, par value \$0.001 per share, and one warrant to purchase one and one-half shares of common stock, in a firm commitment underwritten public offering at a public offering price of \$8.00 per unit, for gross proceeds of approximately \$10.2 million.
+Each common warrant will have an exercise price of \$8.00 per share of common stock (equal to 100% of the public offering price of each unit sold in this offering), will be exercisable immediately, and will expire five years from the date of issuance.
+On or after the earlier of (i) the 30-day anniversary of their issuance and (ii) the date on which the aggregate composite trading volume of our common stock as reported by Bloomberg LP beginning on the initial exercise date of the common warrants exceeds 4,500,000 shares, a holder of common warrants may also provide notice and elect an "alternative cashless exercise" pursuant to which they would receive an aggregate number of shares equal the product of (x) the aggregate number of shares of common stock that would be issuable upon a cash exercise and (y) 0.50.
+For purposes of clarity, one common warrant to purchase one and one-half shares would be exercisable for 0.75 shares under this alternative cashless exercise provision.

 We are also offering to each purchaser of units that would otherwise result in the purchaser's beneficial ownership exceeding 4.99% of our outstanding common stock immediately following the consummation of this offering the opportunity to purchase units consisting of one pre-funded warrant (in lieu of one share of common stock) and one common warrant.
 A holder of pre-funded warrants will not have the right to exercise any portion of its pre-funded warrants if the holder, together with its affiliates, would beneficially own in excess of 4.99% (or, at the election of the holder, such limit may be increased to up to 9.99%) of the number of shares of common stock outstanding immediately after giving effect to such exercise.
 Each pre-funded warrant will be exercisable for one share of common stock.
-The purchase price of each unit including a pre-funded warrant will equal \$0.0001 per share.
+The purchase price of each unit including a pre-funded warrant will be equal to the price per unit including one share of common stock, minus \$0.0001, and the remaining exercise price of each pre-funded warrant will equal \$0.0001 per share.
 The pre-funded warrants will be immediately exercisable (subject to the beneficial ownership cap) and may be exercised at any time until all of the pre-funded warrants are exercised in full.
 For each unit including a pre-funded warrant we sell (without regard to any limitation on exercise set forth therein), the number of units including a share of common stock we are offering will be decreased on a one-for-one basis.